augustomorales92/campemini-challenge/README.md

 ]
 ```

-# Get policies associated to a client by client name
+# Get client associated to a policy by policy number

 **URL** : `/policies/client/:policyNumber`